Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 Which "premium" neighborhoods open up at $500k in Bali in 2026?

-At $500k in Bali, the premium neighborhoods that open up include more of the desirable parts of Canggu like Berawa and Batu Bolong (not necessarily the most prime streets, but solid locations), Seminyak and Petitenget become more realistic for smaller premium stock, and the Pecatu area of Uluwatu especially if you're not insisting on cliff-front positioning.
+At $500,000 in Bali, the premium neighborhoods that genuinely open up include parts of Canggu like Berawa and Batu Bolong (not necessarily the most prime streets, but solid locations), more realistic options in Seminyak and Petitenget, and the Pecatu area of Uluwatu where you get hillside views and surf access without requiring cliff-front pricing.

-For $500k in these premium Bali neighborhoods, buyers can realistically expect a well-finished two-bedroom villa with a small pool, or a compact but high-quality one-bedroom in the most desirable micro-locations, with modern fixtures, proper security, and documentation that supports rental income generation.
+For $500,000 in these premium Bali neighborhoods, buyers can realistically expect a well-designed two-bedroom villa with a pool and outdoor entertaining space, or a smaller but very high-quality one-bedroom in the most walkable pockets, typically with modern finishes, proper drainage systems, and legal structures that have been vetted for the foreigner market.

 What counts as "luxury" in Bali in 2026?